BZoennchen/supercollider-book/chapters/sounddesign/filters/2-basics.md

 The second effect of the filter is a phase shift; compare the bottom plot of {numref}`Fig. {number} <fig-butterworth-filter>`.
 This effect is crucial if we combine multiple filters because they interact!
-In other words: we can not just combine a high pass and low pass filter to get the same result as a band pass filter!
+In other words: we can not just combine a high pass and lowpass filter to get the same result as a band pass filter!

 The following code is an example of a band pass filter.
-First, we use a low pass and high pass filter; then a band pass filter.
+First, we use a lowpass and high pass filter; then a band pass filter.
 The results sound very similar but not identical.

 ```isc